Drafts

 - If a previous prescription is selected that had repeats left, the repeats total will not be editable.

-- Select if the script will be deferred, is owing or is an external repeat.
+- Select if the script will be Deferred, is Owing or is an External Repeat.

-- If a smaller amount can be prepared than originally prescribed, tick the 'Variable Supply' box and enter the total prescribed quantity along with the total quantity remaining.
+- If a smaller amount can be prepared than originally prescribed, tick 'check_box Variable Supply' and enter the

-- If there are more than 0 repeats left, set the minimum number of days between repeats.
+- If there are more than 0 repeats left, set the

 - A complete list of current 'Documents' will be displayed here.